How To Choose the Best Swimming Pool Contractor

 The amount of money you pay pool builders during construction should be appropriate to the project’s timeline.
-If you have paid half of the cost of the pool, you should expect the pool to be halfway done.
+If you have paid half of the cost of the pool, expect the pool to be halfway done.
 For example, consider a pool builder who asks for a 40% payment when they dig and another 40% when they lay concrete.
 This would require you to pay 80% of the cost when they have done much less than 80% of the work.
 If this business folds before completion, you lose a significant amount of money.

 3) Tiny Final Draw

 Too little payment at the project’s completion is another bad sign.
 Pool contractors should have a financial incentive to finish the project.
-A final payment of 2-5% means that if you have a disagreement with them or some other setback, they don’t lose out much if they never finish the job.
+A final payment of 2-5% means that if you disagree with them or some other setback, they don’t lose out much if they never finish the job.
 Look for builders who accept a final draw of at least 10%.
 Some of Viking Capital’s lenders even require a hold-back of up to 25-30%, which protects property owners.

 4) Quick Contract Signing

-Be cautious if the pool builder wants you to sign the contract on your first meeting.
+Be cautious if the pool builder wants you to sign the contract at your first meeting.
 This does not always indicate that the builder is a risky choice, so you may not want to make it a deal-breaker.
 However, it is something to look out for; you don’t want to work with a builder who makes you feel too pressured.

 5) Unreliable and Discourteous Behavior